The Power of Praise in Parenting

 Start with little comments that let them know you are pleased with their effort, or what they have done.
 Be sincere, and express those encouraging words often throughout the day.

-If it’s REALLY hard for you to SAY those encouraging things, start off by writing your kids notes that will bless them!
-Kids LOVE getting notes – it’s a special treat, and something they can read over and over again.
+If it’s REALLY hard for you to SAY those encouraging things, start off with writing your kids notes that will bless them!
+Kids LOVE getting notes.
+They are a special treat, and something they can read over and over again, and find joy.

 The most important part of praise is not the specific words or timing, but having an attitude of approval in general, all the time.
 Look for the good in your child, and let them know by your attitude (and words and actions when appropriate) that you are very pleased with them.